Yvonne De Carlo: 1951–1952: Live performances and TV debut

-Post-Universal (1951–1954)

 While in England, De Carlo recorded two singles, "Say Goodbye" and "I Love a Man".
 In March 1951 she signed a new contract with Universal to make one film a year for three years.

 De Carlo went to Paramount to make a Western, Silver City (1951), for producer Nat Holt, co-starring alongside Edmond O'Brien for a fee of $50,000.

 In 1951, De Carlo accepted an offer to open the thirtieth season of the Hollywood Bowl singing the breeches role of Prince Orlovsky in five performances of the opera Die Fledermaus (The Bat), from July 10 to 14.
 The performances were conducted by noted film composer Franz Waxman.
 In her autobiography she described her participation in Die Fledermaus as "a rewarding experience, the aesthetic highlight of my life."

 In August 1951, De Carlo became the first Canadian film star to visit the State of Israel, giving concerts in Haifa, Ramat Gan, Jerusalem, Tel Aviv, and Jaffa.
 She drew capacity audiences and was "royally received" by the Israeli government and the public.
 Her performances consisted of singing and dancing routines from her films.

-Furthermore, she found that her films were extremely popular there, saying, "Every time I played a concert, someone would yell, 'Sing something from Casbah.'"
+She discovered that her films were extremely popular there, saying, "Every time I played a concert, someone would yell, 'Sing something from Casbah.'"
 About the warm reception she received in Israel, she told columnist Louella Parsons:

 De Carlo returned early from Tel Aviv to make The San Francisco Story (1952) with Joel McCrea.
 It was the first of a two-picture deal with Fidelity Pictures; the second was to be The Scarlet Flame about Brazil's battle for independence, which was never made.

 She made her live TV debut in "Another Country" for Lights Out (1952).
 De Carlo wanted to make a film for Sydney Box called Queen of Sheba with Peter Ustinov as Solomon but it was never made.

 She went back to Universal for the first movie under her new contract, Scarlet Angel (1952) with Rock Hudson.

-At Paramount she did another film for Nat Holt, Hurricane Smith (1952), then she appeared in "Madame 44" for The Ford Television Theatre (1952).
+At Paramount, she did another film for Nat Holt, Hurricane Smith (1952), then she appeared in "Madame 44" for The Ford Television Theatre (1952).
 She announced plans to form her own production company with her agent, Vancouver Productions.
-However, as she later wrote "absolutely nothing" came of this.
+However, as she later wrote, "absolutely nothing" came of this.